More about: Central Nervous System

 Central nervous system agents are drugs that affect the central nervous system i.e. the brain and the spinal cord, and produce a response that could be used to alleviate or treat a particular medical condition.

 The central nervous system is composed of the brain and spinal cord.
-Your brain and spinal cord serve as the main "processing center" for the entire nervous system, and control all the workings of your body.1
+Your brain and spinal cord serve as the main "processing centre" for the entire nervous system, and control all the workings of your body.
+1

 Antidepressants are medicines that treat depression.
 Your doctor can prescribe them for you.
-They can improve your mood, sleep, appetite and concentration.
+They work to balance some of the natural chemicals in our brains.
 It may take several weeks for them to help.
 There are several types of antidepressants.
-You and your doctor may have to try several before finding what works best for you.
+You and your doctor may have to try a few before finding what works best for you.2

-Medicines sometimes cause unwanted side effects.
-For example, when you first start your antidepressant you may feel tired, have trouble sleeping or feel sick to your stomach.
-The side effects usually go away after a short time.
+Antidepressants may cause mild side effects that usually do not last long.
+These may include headache, nausea, sleep problems, restlessness, and sexual problems.
 Tell your doctor if you have any side effects.
-You should also let your doctor know if you take any other medicines, vitamins or herbal supplements.
+You should also let your doctor know if you take any other medicines, vitamins, or herbal supplements.2

 About 30% to 40% of adults indicate some level of insomnia within any given year, and about 10% to 15% indicate that the insomnia is chronic and/or severe.
 The prevalence of insomnia increases with age and is more common in women.3